Double Value Coupon Program (DVCP)

 “A visible example of a public-health driven initiative linking to local markets is Wholesome Wave (http://wholesomewave.org/).
 Wholesome Wave was established in 2007 to connect local and regional food systems in order to increase access to and affordability of fresh, locally grown food.
 Their mission and programming efforts are multi-faceted as they simultaneously address food insecurity, through enhancing the dollars given to at-risk households, while also supporting farm viability through targeting those new dollars to local marketing channels…”

 Solving the Problem of Childhood Obesity Within a Generation, White House Task Force on Childhood Obesity Report to the President, May 2010.

 “Since 2005, a group of farmers markets, foundations, local governments, and nonprofit organizations have collaborated on pilot incentive programs to expand USDA programs to improve the health and nutrition of low income families and their children.
 Wholesome Wave’s Double Value Coupon Program increases the value of SNAP and other program benefits when used at participating farmers markets, reducing the cost of fruits and vegetables for low-income participants.
 Initiated in 2008, the program has expanded to more than 60 markets in 12 states and the District of Columbia.
 Early results from participating farmers markets often indicate a 300% increase in SNAP and WIC use at farmers markets with the introduction of double voucher incentive programs.”

 Wholesome Wave partners’ farmers markets that implement the Double Value Coupon Program and provide incentives for SNAP & other federal nutrition benefits.

 Zoom in on states to see our partners’ farmers markets that implement incentive programs.
-Click on the red dot to read details about the farmers market, including times, days of the week, location, and more.
+Click on the green dot to read details about the farmers market, including times, days of the week, location, and more.